Interview with Tales from Development Hell Author David Hughes

 I am a big fan of David Hughes’ book, Tales from Development Hell – The Greatest Movies Never Made.
-It is a really fun book filled with lots re-readable material (perfect summer book).
-Since I am such a big fan I was super excited to have Mr. Hughes answer a few questions about his book, some what ifs and other Hollywood projects I have been curious about.
+It is a really fun book filled with lots of re-readable material (perfect summer book).
+Since I am such a big fan I was super excited to have Mr. Hughes answer a few questions about his book, some what-ifs, and other Hollywood projects I have been curious about.

 R – Just like in movies with their deleted scenes, I am interested in what is left on the cutting room floor with other mediums.
-Are their projects that you did not cover in the book that you wanted to because the research did not pan out or it just did not come across as interesting?
+Are there projects that you did not cover in the book that you wanted to because the research did not pan out or it just did not come across as interesting?

 DH – A bunch!
 But I’m still hoping they’ll coalesce into enough material for another volume… More Tales from Development Hell!?